thjbdvlt/vim-markdown-polyphony/README.md

-additional markdown highlights for vim:
+markdown syntax for vim:

 - quotes
 - comments with `,,`
 - footnotes
 - parentheses
 - citation keys (for pandoc)

+(and basic markdown syntax: emphasis, strong, heading, code)

 the repository also contains a [pandoc lua filter](https://pandoc.org/lua-filters.html) to remove `,,` comments when exported with pandoc.